xiaosongfu/hardhat-deploy-params/README.md

 # hardhat-deploy-params

-Setup contract deploy parameters in hardhat config file.
+Setup contract deploy parameters in hardhat config file and access them in your scripts.

 #### 1. Full example